helgoboss/helgobox/doc/user-guide.md

 User interface elements specific to this target:

+- **Marker/region:**
-- **Anchor:** The dropdown next to the marker/bookmark list allows you to choose if you want to refer to the marker/region by its user-assigned ID or by its position on the timeline.
+    - **Left dropdown:** This dropdown lets you choose if you want to refer to a marker/region by its user-assigned ID or by its position on the timeline.
+    - **Right dropdown:** This dropdown displays the markers or regions (depending on the *Regions* checkbox state).
 - **Regions:** Switches between markers and regions.
 - **Set to now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.